In This Article

 Eugenijus Denisov

-Python’s Requests is widely used for various purposes, the most popular one among them being web scraping.
-It’s a simplified version of the built-in HTTP request (urllib) library, making it easier to connect with servers and websites.
+Python’s Requests is widely used for various purposes.
+One of the most popular among them is web scraping.
+Requests is a simplified version of the built-in HTTP request (urllib) library, making it easy to connect with servers and websites when collecting data.

-Web scraping projects often utilize requests due to their simplicity and effectiveness.
-It’s also easier to troubleshoot, which is immensely useful since failed requests occur frequently during scraping.
+Web scraping projects often utilize Requests due to its simplicity and effectiveness.
+It’s also easy to troubleshoot, which is immensely useful since failed requests occur frequently when scraping.
+Retrying failed requests is one of the few things that might be difficult for beginners with Requests.

 Getting Started With the Requests Library

-Our guide assumes you have some basic knowledge of Python and an IDE .
-Once you have these things going, you’ll need to install the Requests library.
+Our guide assumes you have some basic knowledge of Python and an IDE installed.
+Once you have the basic tools, you’ll need to install the Requests library.

 pip install requests